mortii/anki-morphs/test/README.md

     - one that has the tag 'am-known-manually'
     - one with a learning interval of 1 day
     - one with a learning interval of 30+ days
+- `max_morph_priority_collection.anki2`
+  - contains two cards, and uses the frequency file `ja_core_news_sm_freq_inflection_min_occurrence.csv`.
+One card has a morph that is found in the frequency file, the other card does not, which should give it a max morph priority value.

 ## Engineering and adding collections